-- Member States should consider to conclude special arrangements with the most important "cloud" providers (e.g. Google, Yahoo, etc.) in order to reduce delays and to obtain information in formats admissible in courts. - Member States should, where appropriate, consider a review of their existing legal frameworks in order to have clear rules and procedures in relation to cybercrime committed in the "cloud", including allowing for extra-territorial jurisdiction for related offences. - The EU institutions should address the global challenges raised by "cloud computing" with a view to identifying solutions that could increase the capacity to detect cybercrime committed in the "cloud" and to locate and access evidence of criminal liability to be used in criminal proceedings.
+- Member States should consider to conclude special arrangements with the key "cloud" providers in order to reduce delays and to obtain data admissible in courts. - The EU should continue addressing the challenges raised by "cloud computing" with a view to identifying solutions that could increase the capacity to investigate cybercrime, including in the context of the ongoing expert process on e-evidence.